 Dr. Kaloian Koynov

-Kaloian Koynov was born May 29th 1970 in Ruse, Bulgaria.
-From 1988 to 1993 he studied physics at Sofia University.
-In 1993 he made his diploma work at the Institute of Electronics in Sofia, investigating the optical nonlinearities of GaInSb semiconductors.
-In 1997 he received his PhD from the Sofia University for a work on cascaded nonlinear optical processes and their applications for all-optical switching in the group of Prof. S. Saltiel.
+Kaloian Koynov studied physics at the Sofia University and received his diploma in 1993.
+In 1997 he received his PhD in Physics from the same university for a work on “Cascaded nonlinear optical processes and their applications for all-optical switching” in the group of Solomon Saltiel.
 Then he spent a postdoctoral year in the Institute for Fundamental Electronics, University Paris Sud, France, studying grating couplers into semiconductor waveguides.
-In 2000 he joined the MPI for Polymer Research as a postdoc and EU Marie Curie Fellow.
-Here his research was focused on polymer chains orientation in thin films and its influence on the optoelectronics properties of the films and later on direct measurements of flow velocity profiles in micro-channels with hydrophobic and hydrophilic walls.
+In 2000 he joined the group of Wolfgang Knoll at the MPI for Polymer Research as a postdoc and EU Marie Curie Fellow.
+Here he worked with Christoph Bubeck on the nonlinear optical properties of thin films of conjugated polymers.
+Since 2006 he is a Group Leader in the group of Hans-Jürgen Butt at the MPI for Polymer Research.